- Classify and explain how emotions are recognized and expressed

 Link to Learning: Catching Liars

 The television program Lie to Me was based off of the idea that people can learn to read facial microexpressions and detect when another person is telling a lie.
-Although many criticize the human ability to actually detect lies through visual cues, psychologist Paul Ekman has done extensive research on the human face and how to better read emotions through even the slighted facial movements.
+Although many criticize the human ability to actually detect lies through visual cues, psychologist Paul Ekman has done extensive research on the human face and how to better read emotions through even the slightest facial movements.

 Another way to spot lies is through language.
 Watch this TEDEd video to learn more.